 Update: unfortunately the Big Bad Wah is now discontinued so you may find it hard to grab one.
-They’re still out there on the second hand market so I’ll keep this review up if you’re considering buying one.
+Joe still uses it in his live rig, but they’re no longer available to purchase.
+They’re still out on the second-hand market so I’ll keep this review up if you’re considering buying one.
 Otherwise, I recommend reading my guide on the Best Wah Pedals to pick the right wah pedal for you.

 Big Bad Wah Features

 The main feature with the Big Bad Wah is that it’s actually two wah pedals.
 ‘Wah 1’ is a classic Vox pedal without any added voicing or changes.
 ‘Wah 2’ is a customizable wah with a great range of options.
 Wah 2 has been set up based on Joe’s needs.
 Here are the main features for ‘Wah 2’ listed from top to bottom of the pedal:

 The top drive control allows you to dial in some extra overdrive gain to give the wah an extra push.
 This works really well when you want to get that thick growl out of your wah but don’t want to change your tone when the wah is off.
 It allows you to push the gain up to an extra 10db.

 The mini toggle switch allows you to change from a standard bright wah sound typical of wahs such as the Dunlop Crybaby and a darker and more voice box style wah.
 The darker vocal style wah sounds very similar to the type of wah Satriani uses on later albums.
 The up position is the brighter wah.

 The main idea here is to switch between a vintage UK style wah and a modern US-style wah.
 The selection here will affect both Wah 1 and Wah 2 which means you can stick to vintage or modern sounds with one selection.
 The green LED will indicate which setting you have chosen.